-Chris Walsh is a writer of surreal, serious‑funny novels about joy, anxiety, failure, and the weirdness of being alive.
-His work blends working‑class absurdism, emotional honesty, and philosophical comedy — often set in the overlooked margins of modern England.
+Chris Walsh writes serious-funny fiction about joy, anxiety, failure, and the everyday work of being alive.
+His work blends working-class perspectives with emotional honesty and a quietly philosophical sense of humour, often set in the overlooked margins of modern England.

-Originally from Middlesbrough, Chris has lived in London, Kent, and various states of hope and disrepair.
-He writes about what it feels like to be human when you’re not quite keeping up — with society, with time, or with yourself.
+Originally from Middlesbrough, he has lived in London, Kent, and various states of hope and disrepair.
+He writes about ordinary lives lived with unusual awareness.

-His first novel, The Dig Street Festival, was published by Louise Walters Books in 2021 and reissued in 2025 with a new author preface.
-Other works are on the way, or half-finished in a drawer, or slowly taking shape during long walks and late nights.
+His first full length novel, The Dig Street Festival, was published by Louise Walters Books in 2021 and reissued by the author in 2025 with a new preface.
+Chris's latest book, Book of Jobs — a fictionalised memoir — was published in December 2025.
+Other work is forthcoming, unfinished, or slowly taking shape during long walks and late nights.

 John Torrington is not OK.
 It’s 2006, Leytonstow is crumbling, his job is unpleasant, his friends are weird, and he’s in love with a gothic barmaid whose boyfriend is a City banker.